akshay1a/Statistics-Calculator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+Ⓒ Copyrights Claimed by Akshay Arora and Linal Parikh.